StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ## Installing UI extensions

 {% hint style="warning" %}
-Currently the UI extension for SUSE Rancher Prime Observability is only supported on the 2.8.x versions for SUSE Rancher Prime, and not on the 2.9.x versions.
+Currently the UI extension for SUSE SUSE Observability is only supported on the 2.8.x versions for SUSE Rancher Prime, and not on the 2.9.x versions.
 The 2.9.x version will be released soon.
 {% endhint %}

 To install UI extensions, enable the UI extensions from the rancher UI